alexhalenke/DE_Neobank_Backend/README.md

 The engineering challenges are the following:
   - Extracting the data from the different data sources (csv files)
   - Storing the data in data warehouse
-  - Data modelling according to the business requirements
+  - Data modelling according to business requirements
   - Connecting to an interactive Dashboard
-  - Connecting a LLM to the database
+  - Connecting a LLM to the datawarehouse
   - Making the process scalable and auto scheduled